sensu/sensu-docs/content/sensu-go/5.16/api/datastore.md

 #### EXAMPLE {#provider-get-example}

-The following example demonstrates a request to the `/provider` API, resulting in a JSON map that contains a list of Sensu datastore providers.
+The following example demonstrates a request to the `/provider` API endpoint, resulting in a JSON map that contains a list of Sensu datastore providers.

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_TOKEN" \